 I recently read an article that was accompanied by a video displaying some of the most adventurous wedding proposals I had ever seen.
 At first I viewed these clips for my own personal enjoyment, but then the marketer in me began to take over.
 I began replacing the people being proposed to with companies, and those proposing with all different types of firms.
-I am not a company CEO, but if a firm pitched a proposal that was as adventurous and thrilling as one of these proposals, you can bet I would say yes!
+I am not a company CEO, but if a firm pitched a proposal that was as usa dating, you can bet I would say yes!

 Proposals can be an extremely nerve racking endeavor.
 The hard work developing the perfect proposal for a client is exhausting, the rehearsal of your oral presentation can be overwhelming, and the anticipation before and after the proposal can send enough emotions through you to send you into a starring role in a major Hollywood drama.
 So how do you wow your client?
 I have a few opinions that will help you get closer to wowing a potential client, but if your creative juices aren’t flowing, take the advice of some of the James Bond dare devils expecting nothing less than a screaming yes!

 Know your potential partner.
 Imagine someone walking down the street, running up to a complete stranger, and asking, “Will you marry me?”.
 I’m pretty sure the stranger would say absolutely not and then run the other way as fast as possible!
 Just as you wouldn’t propose to a perfect stranger, don’t propose to a potential client partner without first learning as much about them as possible.
 Imagine you and your firm as a part of that company and the ensuing “marriage.”
 Before responding to an RFP or participating in meetings with potential clients, do your research.
 Show how much you understand that company, just like you would do with the person you intend to marry.